ItsBurpee/MHWVoiceChanger/README.md

 Powered by the MHW Audio Modding Tool (wwiseutil)

-You can download it's latest version ...
+You can download it's latest version in the Releases: https://github.com/ItsBurpee/MHWVoiceChanger/releases

 ## How to Use:
 1. Load the .nbnk file with the "Load File" button (It should auto-detect its information in the "Overview")